abs-tudelft/sbd/manual/src/guide/docker.md

 ### Setting up Spark in Docker

-In order to run Spark in a container, a `Dockerfile` is provided which can be used to build images for `spark-submit` to run your Spark application, `spark-shell` to run a Spark interactive shell, and the Spark history server to view event logs from application runs.
+In order to run Spark in a container, a `Dockerfile` is provided in the lab 1 repository, which can be used to build images for `spark-submit` to run your Spark application, `spark-shell` to run a Spark interactive shell, and the Spark history server to view event logs from application runs.
 You need to build these images before you get started.
 The Dockerfiles we provide assume that you run Docker from the folder at which they are located.
 Don't move them around!
 They will stop working.